SEC v. PlexCorps, Dominic LaCroix, and Sabrina Paradis-Royer

 On October 2, 2019, the U.S. District Court for the Eastern District of New York (the "District Court"), entered a final judgment against PlexCorps, Lacroix, and Paradis-Royer (the "Final Judgment").
 Pursuant to the Final Judgment, the Defendants, without admitting or denying the allegations in the SEC's Complaint, are enjoined from further violations of Section 17(a) of the Securities Act, and Section 10(b) of the Exchange Act and Rule l0b-5 thereunder, and Lacroix and Paradis-Royer are additionally enjoined from violations of Sections 5(a) and 5(c) of the Securities Act and from participating in any digital-securities offerings.
-All Defendants are ordered to disgorge, on a joint and several basis, $4,563,468 in ill-gotten gains from the PlexCoin ICO plus $348,145 in prejudgment interest, and Lacroix and Paradis-Royer are ordered to each pay a $1,000,000 civil penalty.
+The Court ordered all Defendants to disgorge, on a joint and several basis, $4,563,468 in ill-gotten gains from the PlexCoin ICO plus $348,145 in prejudgment interest, Lacroix and Paradis-Royer to each pay a $1,000,000 civil penalty and created a Fair Fund so that collected civil penalties can be combined with collected disgorgement and prejudgment interest for distribution to harmed investors (the “PlexCorps Fair Fund”).
 The Final Judgment requires the Defendants to forego their rights to the entirety of the investor funds seized by a receiver appointed by the Superior Court of Quebec, totaling approximately $4 million (the "Canadian Receiver"), as well as $800,000 in investor funds held by U.S.-based entities that were subject to an asset freeze issued by the District Court.
 See the Final Judgment.

-At this time, the SEC anticipates coordinating any distribution to harmed investors with the Autorité des marchés financiers of Quebec ("QAMF").
+The SEC anticipates coordinating any distribution to harmed investors with the Canadian Receiver.
 On or about November 20, 2019, the SEC staff directed an Investor Notice of Distribution Plan to individuals and entities identified as having expressed interest in, or invested in, the ICO.
 If you invested in PlexCoin through the ICO, please review this notice.